1909 – Three Founding Members, Three Fancied and Three Phantasmagoric Ones

 by some resident Englishmen sympathetic to the A.F.A. who happened to be in Europe

-at the time, or had just sent a letter of support – in the case of East Africa
+at the time, or had merely sent a letter of support – in the case of East Africa

 possibly a member of the then Amateur Football Association of British East Africa,